 Hub Internship Coordinator Megan Downey emphasizes the advantages of the virtual format for students, stressing the 1:1 time students are able to spend with employers in Zoom rooms.

 “Students get a much longer conversation with employers at our virtual-only LSA Internship Fair,” Megan shares.
 “At an in-person career fair, you get about five minutes of a recruiter’s time.
 It’s imperative that students utilize and maximize that 10 minutes by preparing their elevator pitch, asking great questions, and by having their résumé ready.”

-Students will have the opportunity to connect with a variety of Hub employer partners at the fair—including AmeriCorps, City Year, Downtown Boxing Gym, Forbes House Museum, Global U, and Safe House—which will offer students an array of perspectives to learn from, as well as internship positions.
+Students will have the opportunity to connect with a variety of employers at the fair—including AmeriCorps, City Year, Downtown Boxing Gym, Forbes House Museum, Global U, and Safe House—which will offer students an array of perspectives to learn from, as well as internship positions.

 Megan notes that not only do students have more 1:1 time with individual employers, but they also have an opportunity to connect with a wider variety of companies.